saramorrin/rock-paper-scissors-lizard-spock/README.md

 # Manual Testing

 - I have tested my site on Firefox, Safari and Google Chrome
-- I confirm that the game results are always correct and that the game ends after a player reaches a score of five points
+- I confirm that the game results are always correct and that a winner is declared after a player reaches a score of five points
 - I confirm that the game can be reset by clicking on the 'Play Again' button
 - I confirm that all modal pop ups are functional and that the form and be completed and submitted